Top things to know about what to expect in the days after an induced abortion:

-You can also exclude an atypical cycle in the Clue app that results from changes such as pregnancy, miscarriage, or an abortion.
+You can also that results from changes such as pregnancy, miscarriage, or an abortion.

 In our second article, Dr. Moayedi talks about what to expect in the days and weeks after an abortion, and how to approach topics like birth control, talking about your abortion, common abortion myths, and mental health after an abortion.